mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

 </tbody>
 </table>

-The IP layer model is actually older IP was introduced officially in 1982 (the year I was born!) and the OSI Model was published in 1984.
+The IP layer model is actually older.
+IP was introduced officially in 1982 (the year I was born!) and the OSI Model was published in 1984.
 But enough about layers.
-Let's take a look at the fundamental elements that is practical to understand.
+Let's take a look at the fundamental elements that are practical and relevant to us.

 - **Addresses**: It defines a way to represent network addresses, or more properly called, IP Addresses.
 Addresses are unique in a network and identify hosts.
 Hosts can have 1 or more IP addresses too.
-- **Packets**: It defines a transmission data structure with 2 parts.
-The first is called the *IP Header* whcih contains information about the source, destination, and a number of other details, and the second is the *IP Data* which contains the messages (or payload) between senders and receivers.
+- **Packets**: It defines a transmission data structure with 2 basic parts.
+The first is called the *IP Header* whcih contains information about the source address, destination address, transport level protocol, and a number of other details.
+The second is the *IP Data* which contains the transport-level message (or payload) between senders and receivers.
 Packets themselves are part of the Network layer and are contained within Layer 2 (Link Layer of the OSI model) structures called *frames*.
-[More about the structure of IP packets is available here.](https://tools.ietf.org/html/rfc791#section-3.1) ``` TODO: Picture here```
+[More about the structure of IP packets is available here.](https://tools.ietf.org/html/rfc791#section-3.1).
+We will study *frames* when we get to switching.
 - **Gateways**: Gateways or more porperly called **Routers**, are computers that map and know how to reach a number of addresses in the Internet or some other network on behalf of another host.
 A router allows other computers to send and receive packets to and from destinations thay can't really reach on their own.
-Gateways typically reach their final destinations wither directly or by using other gateways and that is how the entire Internet connects together: like a web of hosts behind routers connect to each other.
-Interestingly enough, a network *hop* occurs when a packet passes through one of these routers.
+Gateways typically reach their final destinations either directly, or by using other gateways and that is how the entire Internet connects together: like a web of hosts behind routers connect to each other via routes (more on that later).
+As a side note, a network *hop* occurs when a packet passes through one of these routers.
 Please visit [this site](http://www.vox.com/a/internet-maps) containing charts that will help you visualize how this works.
-Just for fun, try to use the ```tracert``` command to see how many hops (or routers) your computer needs to go through in order to reach google.com.
+And just for fun, try to use the ```tracert``` command to see how many hops (or routers) your computer needs to go through in order to reach google.com.
 Try:

 ```
 > tracert google.com